Road Safety Manual

 The previous example highlights the potential for human error when expectations are violated.
 In the following we discuss other important human factors element to consider in reducing workload demands for drivers.

 Expectations are created through design and operational consistency.
-Consistency allows for prediction by the road users, and it provides coded rules and relationships within the road environment (e.g., through common stop signs, or geomtery, lane markings being the same or very similar), all of which lead to improved road user response.
+Consistency allows for prediction by the road users, and it provides coded rules and relationships within the road environment (e.g., through common stop signs, or geometery, lane markings being the same or very similar), all of which lead to improved road user response.

 Expectations can be enhanced by well-designed traffic control devices based on the following principles of primacy, spreading, coding and redundancy are discussed.